eslint/rfcs/designs/2019-typescript-eslintrc-support/README.md

 post a comment detailing common problems & their solutions to help reduce this cost.

-Personally I don't think the general amount of maintenance that would result from this change would be too drastic, as I'm confident that both the core TypeScript and @typescript-eslint communities would be happy to foot the maintenance bill for this change.

 ## Backwards Compatibility Analysis

 This should be a completely backwards compatible change, since ESLint currently